Turkey tells U.N. it shot down plane, defends right to do so

-UNITED NATIONS Turkey told the U.N.
-Security Council on Tuesday it had shot down an unidentified plane that violated Turkish airspace and defended its right to do so as U.N.
-Secretary-General Ban Ki-moon appealed to Turkey and Russia to reduce tensions.
+UNITED NATIONS Nov 24 Turkey told the U.N.
+Security Council on Tuesday it had shot down on an unidentified plane that violated Turkish airspace and defended its right to do so.

-Russia has accused Turkey of shooting down one of its fighter jets nearly a mile inside Syria and Russian President Vladimir Putin warned of "serious consequences."
+Russia has accused Turkey of shooting down one of its fighter jets inside neighboring Syria.

-Ban hopes "a credible and thorough review will clarify the events and help prevent future recurrences," U.N. spokesman Stephane Dujarric said.

-"He urges all those who are engaged in military activities in Syria, especially air campaigns, to maximize operational measures to avoid unintended consequences," Dujarric said.

-A U.S.-led coalition has been bombing Islamic State militants in Syria and Iraq for more than a year, while Russia began air strikes in Syria in September.

-In a letter to the 15-member council and Ban, Turkish U.N.
+In a letter to the 15-member council and U.N.
+Secretary-General Ban Ki-moon, Turkish U.N.
 Ambassador Halit Cevik said two planes approached Turkish airspace on Tuesday morning and were warned 10 times in five minutes to change direction.

 Cevik said both planes then flew more than a mile into Turkey for 17 seconds.
 He said the nationality of the planes was unknown.